AndOliver46/custom_resolution_dell/README.md

 ## Usage

-1. Clone this repository to your local system or download the script.
+1. Download a script version from releases section of this repository;

 2. Open your terminal on the downloaded script folder:
 ```